-Case studies are utilised to introduce students to veterinary law and ethics, professional associations, the veterinary team and collegiality.
-Personal and professional wellness is addressed within these contexts and veterinary communication skills are further developed, including conflict management and negotiation skills.
+Case studies are utilised to introduce students to veterinary law and ethics, regulatory veterinary medicine, veterinary policy, professional associations, the veterinary team and collegiality.
+Personal and professional wellness is addressed within these contexts by exploring common mental health challenges.
+Veterinary communication skills are further developed, including conflict management and negotiation skills.
 The integration of clinical and communication skills is introduced.